shlomnissan/texture-packer/README.md

 - gflags (https://github.com/gflags/gflags)

 ## Development
+- Run `git submodule update --init` after cloning the repository to install dependencies.
-This project is configured to run in VSCode from within a container using [Microsoft's Remote Containers plugin](https://code.visualstudio.com/docs/remote/containers).
+- This project is configured to run in VSCode from within a container using [Microsoft's Remote Containers plugin](https://code.visualstudio.com/docs/remote/containers).
 If this plugin is installed, opening this project in VSCode will automatically prompt you to install the development container and all the necessary dependencies.
-See `.devcontainer` folder for Docker's container configurations..
+See `.devcontainer` folder for Docker's container configurations.

 ## MIT license: